adacollege/maths-1-bivariate/README.md

 # Bivariate data
-Use pandas to explore bivariate data
+Use pandas to explore multivariate data.

 * Blackbirds